 Incident response is too often an afterthought in the case of DDoS attacks.
-So, what does an effective incident response program look like?
-It’s helpful to break it down into six phases that cover planning, preparation and practice, what to look for and do during an attack, and what can be learned from an attack to further improve response the next time (knowing there will always be a next time).
+So, what does an effective DDoS incident response program look like?
+It’s helpful to break it down into six phases that cover planning, preparation and practice, what to look for and how to deal with a DDoS attack, and what can be learned from an attack to further improve response the next time (knowing there will always be a next time).
 Note, too, that these phases are not linear, but rather a loop.

 This is likely the most difficult yet most important phase because it lays the foundation.
 Without adequate preparation, failure is virtually certain.
 The midst of an attack is no time to be trying to figure out your response.

 First, build the team and assign responsibilities.
 Response to advanced threats is often regarded as the responsibility of security operations teams, while DDoS defense typically falls to a network team, not the security team.
 Breaking down those silos is critical for communication during an attack.
 Establish upstream and downstream relationships and contact procedures — who is going to call whom, and why.